Family treatment drug courts

 Strategies with this rating are most likely to make a difference.
 These strategies have been tested in many robust studies with consistently positive results.

-Family treatment drug courts (FTDCs) work with parents involved in the child welfare system who may lose custody of their children due to substance abuse.
-FTDCs include intensive judicial monitoring, substance abuse treatment, frequent drug testing, comprehensive wrap-around services, and rewards and sanctions linked to program compliance.
-Eligible families are referred to FTDCs by a parent’s attorney, a social worker, a FTDC administrator, or a family court judge; program participation is voluntary1, 2.
-FTDCs address both child safety issues and parental substance abuse treatment3.
+Family treatment drug courts (FTDCs), also called family treatment courts (FTCs), family dependency treatment courts (FDTCs), or family drug courts (FDCs), work with parents involved in the child welfare system who may lose custody of their children due to parental substance use and related functional impairments in parenting1.
+FTDCs are specialized civil courts within the justice system that provide programs and services for families and children, including intensive judicial monitoring, substance use treatment, frequent drug testing, comprehensive wrap-around services, and rewards and sanctions linked to program compliance2, 3.
+Eligible families are referred to FTDCs by a parent’s attorney, a social worker, a FTDC administrator, or a family court judge; program participation is voluntary3, 4.
+Program eligibility and criteria in FTDCs vary by local jurisdictions2.
+FTDCs seek to address both child safety issues and parental substance use treatment5.

 What could this strategy improve?